feichao93/temme/docs/en/10-snippets.md

 ### Running Semantics

-The running semantics of snippet is simple: when temme meets a snippet-expand, temme will replace the `@xxx` with its content.
+The running semantics of snippet is straightforward: when temme meets a snippet-expand, temme will replace the `@xxx` with its content.

 ### Example-1